digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 WebSockets Errors
 ========================================

-In case of websockets an error might be delivered as frame.
+In the case of websockets an error might be delivered as a frame.
 Each incoming frame can either be a correct response (corresponding to the endpoint definition) or an error frame in the format above.